Skip to content

 • N

-The company reports that 65% of its global supply is traceable to plantations as of Q4 2021 but does not report separately for its own mills and supplier mills.
+The company reports that 77% of its global supply is traceable to plantations as of 2023 but does not report separately for its own mills and supplier mills.
+Additional points have been awarded based on RSPO SCC IP certifications.

 • N